-Freestanding Emergency Rooms are popping up everywhere in Houston.
+Freestanding Emergency Rooms are popping up everywhere in Houston and other Texas cities.
 With so many options for healthcare now available, it’s sometimes challenging to know whether you should be going to a hospital emergency room, a freestanding ER, urgent care center or make an appointment with your family physician.
 When you’re in need of care, you have to make a fast decision about which alternative is right for you at the time.
 It’s often not possible to get hold of your family doctor, particularly at short notice or outside regular business hours.
-In most cases, coming into a freestanding emergency room or clinic should be your first choice, for a number of reasons:
+In most cases, coming into a freestanding emergency room or clinic should be your first choice, for a number of reasons.

 Most freestanding emergency rooms (ERs) are open 24 hours a day, 7 days a week, compared with urgent care facilities that might offer limited extended hours.
 This means it makes no difference what time of the day or night you realize you need medical attention.
 You can come directly to the clinic and receive the same level of care from board-certified emergency physicians as you would at a hospital ER.
 According to the American College of Emergency Room Physicians (ACERP), two-thirds of emergency visits take place outside business hours or when doctors’ offices are closed.